Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Although according to Art 9(2) of WCHR’s Statute, the World Court also is entitled to exercise its discretion on the special case where there is no relevant domestic remedy or due process of law… [38] This is where the WCHR may step in but the resistance from Australian political system is possible.

-s 474(1) of Migration Legislation Amendment (Judicial Review) Act 2001 provides that ‘a privative clause decision’ is final, conclusive, and unchallengeable…[40] Decisions that are not privative clause only cover detentions centers or detention of vessels, still leaving detainee issues ‘irrefutable’.
+Section 474(1) of the Migration Legislation Amendment (Judicial Review) Act 2001 provides that ‘a privative clause decision’ is final, conclusive, and unchallengeable…[40] Decisions that are not privative clause only cover detentions centers or detention of vessels, still leaving detainee issues ‘irrefutable’.

 In the case like F.J. v Australia, when the adverse security assessment denies the due process of law and the complainant doesn’t even have ‘statutory basis for challenging the substantive necessity of detention’, [42] can a WCHR help the author find a solution?